 What about Social Media?

 You and I have seen many businesses built on social media platforms.
 A Facebook page here.
 A Pinterest board there.
 You may also have done it yourself.

 What do you gain from social networking?

 Of course, you know that social networks are great places to go to hang out, make new friends, socialise, and network.
-On some occasions, you might meet your friends for a giggle at the Google Plus.
-Perhaps on other occasions, you might meet different friends for some Twitter talk or Facebook fun.
+On some occasions, you might meet your friends for some Twitter talk or Facebook fun.